geotrev/undernet/README.md

 $ npm run update-version -- --tag=VERSION && npm run build:dist:release
 ```

-These will do three things:
+This will do three things:

 1. Increment the project version across docs, package.json, and in `scss/undernet.scss`
 2. Build all assets to `dist/` with the new version.